djkim02/SLAP/README.md

 1. Open the AVD Manager (the fourth last icon in the toolbar).
 You can hover over the icons to see what each icon stands for.
 2. Create a virtual device on the bottom left
 3. Choose a phone as the category, e.g. Nexus 5.
-Click "Next".
+Click *Next*.
 4. For System Image, choose: Lollipop, API Level 22, ABI x86, Target Android 5.1.1.
 Change your AVD name to be `<Your Name>`'s Phone and select Finish.
 Leave the default settings or change it if you wish.
 5. Your emulator is now set!
 6. Go back to the AVD Manager and press the green play button